My Honest Review of Clementine Hotel and Suites Anaheim (Bi-Level Loft)

 We made it work, and we still had a good stay, but if you’re going to call yourself a pet friendly hotel, having a designated space for dogs to go do their business is one of the bare essentials.
 Hotel Indigo was legitimately the first “pet friendly” hotel I’ve stayed in to not have this.
 Even Motel 6 Maingate had one!
 For this reason, I can’t recommend this hotel for those traveling with their pets.

 Aside from that, and a couple other annoyances I discussed above, we had a great, overall experience at Hotel Indigo.
 I would never bring my dog here again but if we were traveling without her, I wouldn’t hesitate to book it.
-If you found this post helpful and are interested in this hotel (or any other hotel by Disneyland), visit Get Away Today for great deals on Disneyland vacation packages.
-Doing so helps this website stay afloat.
+If you’d like to book Hotel Indigo Anaheim, you can do so at the links below (I’ll make a small commission if you do, but it won’t affect the rate you’ll pay):

 Our Tour of the Pixar Place Hotel at Disneyland